 The goals of the Paris Agreement cannot be met without asset allocators playing a constructive role in the low-carbon energy transition.
 This requires us to take account of the varied objectives of asset owners, and the complexities of predicting policy and technology pathways.

 The Paris Agreement and why it matters to investors

 The Paris Agreement also seeks to align financial flows with these objectives.
-The International Energy Agency estimates we need around US$2 trillion every year to meet the Paris decarbonisation goals.
+The International Energy Agency estimates we need around $2 trillion every year to meet the Paris decarbonization goals.
 This level of funding implies substantial investment opportunities.
 Currently, the world is allocating only around half that amount, largely because of inadequate government policies.

 Demand for Paris-aligned investment solutions is growing rapidly as asset owners increasingly incorporate climate into their objectives.